 The glycaemic index (or GI) is a ranking of carbohydrates on a scale from 0 to 100 according to the extent they raise blood sugar levels after eating (compared to pure glucose).
 Meals with high GI are foods that are digested, absorbed and metabolise at a faster pace, resulting in blood glucose highs and lows.
-High G.I. foods are a problem for people with diabetes as they cause large fluctuations in their blood sugar levels after eating.
-Foods with low GI are foods that result in smaller fluctuations in blood sugar levels.

 As discussed in previous blogs, one of NutriKane D’s features is that it releases its nutrients slowly as the fibre is digested.
 This means that the important micronutrients reach the entire intestinal tract, unlike highly processed foods that only feed bacteria in the beginning of the gut.
 This is partly why NutriKane lowers the glycaemic index of foods, as well as improving nutritional outcomes.
 Unlike most fibre supplements, NutriKane D significantly lowers the GI of foods even if it is drunk separately and not incorporated with the meal.
 During our 6 years of research on NutriKane D, we conducted experiments on most types of foods and showed that the GI of every food we tested is lowered when eaten with a glass of NutriKane.